 If you're a decent shot, this dove recipe will be useful to you.
 And if you're not?
 Well ... just substitute pieces of chicken thigh meat for the dove.
 No one will ever know the difference, right?
 Or will they?
 This recipe can be cooked in your meat smoker or you can grill it quickly over high heat on a charcoal or gas grill.

 This recipe is a simple way to turn your wild game into a great tasting snack.
 You'll need to first remove the meat from the breast bone.
 It can be peeled off easily by using your thumb.
 There is a bit of connective tissue around the wishbone you'll have to cut with a knife.

 Bacon wrapped dove breasts make an excellent little snack to munch on.
-This smoky dove recipe works very well with venison backstrap, too.
-I cut the venison into chunks, then shake on a bit of Worcestershire sauce before wrapping in bacon.
+This recipe works well with venison back strap, too.
+I cut the venison into small pieces, seasoning with a little Worcestershire sauce before wrapping in bacon.

-For a little more excitement, sneak in a few jalapeno (or habanero) slices under the bacon and see if anyone notices.
+For a little more excitement, sneak a few jalapeño or habañero slices under the bacon and see if anyone notices.